idewcomputing/code-robotics/README.md

 **UPDATE IN PROGRESS:** This code guidebook will be revised during fall 2018 and be ready for use in January 2019.
 Please check back later.
 {% endhint %}

-This Robotics Code Guidebook is a supplement the [Robotics Project Guidebook](https://docs.idew.org/project-robotics/).
+This Robotics Code Guidebook is a supplement to the [Robotics Project Guidebook](https://docs.idew.org/project-robotics/).

 ## What's in this Guidebook?